Florida mom says she was banned as school volunteer over her participation on adult websites

 ORANGE COUNTY, Fla. – An Orange County Public Schools classroom volunteer is threatening to sue the district over claims that she was banned from campus due to her participation on legal adult websites, a news release from her attorney said.

 Victoria Triece, who has been an ADDitions School Volunteer at Sand Lake Elementary School for the last five years, claims she was told she could not be a volunteer because of her participation on adult-only Internet sites, including OnlyFans and the adult access section of Twitter.
+Triece said she was told pictures from her paid page on the OnlyFans website were given to school officials, presumably by another parent who would have had to subscribe to the site.

 [TRENDING: Photo shows dramatic manatee rescue | Drone video shows sharks near surfers | Costco paying $17/hour]